RazeSoldier52/2D-Sample/README.md

 Features:
 Character Controller: A player controller that centralizes logic which handles acions such as moving, dashing, jumping and attacking.
 Animation Based Logic: Uses animation events to trigger logic such as attacking hitboxes.
-Custom Editor Tool: A custom small tool made to automate sprite pivot and border alignment.
 State Machine Architecture: Uses a struct based state machine architecture to keep track of player's current state, which then is used for logic in player controller.

 Tech: